 Beginning in 2015, New York City pre-K classes were permitted to break in the middle of the day for “non-program” activities such as prayer.
-Civil liberties groups said the prayer break in a publicly funded classroom may violate the constitutional separation of church and state, similar to the "released time" arrangements of earlier years.
+Civil liberties groups said the prayer break in a publicly-funded classroom may violate the constitutional separation of church and state, similar to the "released time" arrangements of earlier years.
 In this photo, children at a pre-kindergarten class at the Al & Sonny Gindi Barkai Yeshivah in Brooklyn, New York, play with building blocks.
 (AP Photo/Seth Wenig, used with permission from the Associated Press)

 Released time programs allow for public school students, who have written requests from their parents, to take time during regular school hours to receive religious instruction.

 In many ways, this program is an invitation for constitutional conflict, pitting the establishment clause of the First Amendment against those wishing to initiate and participate in such programs.

 Released time programs for religious instruction in school reached peak in 1940s